rmsrosa/rode_convergence_euler/docs/src/examples/06-popdyn.md

 Then we set up the problem parameters.

-We set the seed
+We set the seed:

 ````@example 06-popdyn
 rng = Xoshiro(123)
 ````

-The right hand side of the evolution equation
+The right hand side of the evolution equation:

 ````@example 06-popdyn
 function f(t, x, y)